yazhcodes/bikesharing/README.md

 <h2>OVERVIEW:</h2>
-<p>The purpose of this analysis is to figure out how the bike sharing business actually works in NYC.
+<p>The purpose of this analysis is to figure out how the bike sharing business actually works in New York City.
 Using this knowledge, we are to make a proposal of how a similar program might run in Des Moine, Iowa.</p>

 <h2>RESULTS:</h2>
 <ol>